 [15.0] Reinforcements & Replacements

-At the beginning of each game, any reinforcements are placed in batches (Batch 1, 2, etc.) on the s of the players concerned, as laid out in the scenario instructions.
+At the beginning of each game, any reinforcements are placed in batches (Batch 1, 2, etc.) on the Force Pools of the players concerned, as laid out in the scenario instructions.
 Reinforcements arrive in batches.
 Every time the active player plays a Reinforcements card during his Events segment, he draws 1 card and has the choice between receiving a batch of reinforcements or taking replacements.

 If he opts for reinforcements, he receives his first batch of reinforcements (see scenario), then the second, etc. He can only take one batch of reinforcements per turn.